 EHP Financial Policy

-Encompass Health's financial policy goal is to provide you with the highest level of professional medical care with the highest degree of patient satisfaction.
-To avoid any misunderstandings and ensure timely payment for services, it is important that you understand your financial responsibilities with respect to your health care.
+Encompass Health’s financial policy goal is to provide you with the highest professional medical care and patient satisfaction.
+To avoid misunderstandings and ensure timely payment for services, you must understand your financial responsibilities concerning your health care.

-We require that all patients sign our Authorization and Consent for Treatment Form before receiving medical services.
-This form confirms that you understand that the services provided are necessary and appropriate, and advises you of your financial responsibility with respect to services received.
+We require all patients to sign our Authorization and Consent for Treatment Form before receiving medical services.
+This form confirms that you understand that the services provided are necessary and appropriate and advises you of your financial responsibility with respect to services received.

-Patients or their legal representative are ultimately responsible for all charges for services provided.
+Patients or their legal representatives are ultimately responsible for all charges for services provided.
 We expect your payment at the time of your visit for all charges owed for that visit as well as any prior balance.
-Some insurance plans tell us exactly what you will owe at the time of your visit; in that case, we may request full payment for your share when you check in or out.
+Some insurance plans tell us precisely what you will owe at your visit; in that case, we may request full payment for your share when you check in or out.
 Other insurance plans do not provide immediate information regarding patient responsibility; in that case, you will be mailed a statement to settle your account.
 Timely payment upon receipt of your statement is requested to avoid incurring late fees.
-Late fees will be charged if payment is not received within 30 days of statement date.
+Late fees will be charged if payment is not received within 30 days of the statement date.
 Payment plans are available upon request.

 If you have an Annual Wellness Visit or Physical Exam but need additional services, we may bill you for those additional services.
 All services for patients who are minors will be billed to the custodial parent or legal guardian.

 1. Co-payments.
 Insurance carriers require that we collect your co-payment during your visit.
 You may reschedule your appointment if you are not prepared to make your co-payment.